 Is your hair feeling limp and listless?
 According to Ayurveda, the health of every hair on your head reflects the health of your body as a whole—and both depend on good nutrition, a balanced lifestyle, and proper care.
 Beyond those factors, there are many other things that can dictate your hair’s look and feel, ranging from your dosha type (mind-body constitution) and age to your hormonal fluctuations, stress, pollution, the weather, and the prescription medications you’re taking.
+In this blog, let’s discuss Ayurvedic solutions for strong and healthy hair.

 Ayurveda is all about your uniqueness and celebrates all different kinds of hair, from thick and lustrous, gray and thin, to fine and silky.
 Whatever your natural hair type, these simple Ayurvedic solutions will keep your locks looking their best.
+Here is some Ayurvedic solutions for strong and healthy hair.

 1. Feed Your Hair with a Healthy Diet